OpenITI/bibliography/README.md

 - `AuthorTitleYEAR` for secondary sources;
 - `XXXXAuthorTitleEditionYEAR` for primary sources, where `XXXXAuthorTitle` is the OpenITI URI `XXXXAuthor.Title`, but without a dot;

+### YML and BIB file in the OpenITI

+References and bibliography is to be collected locally, i.e., within XXXXAuthor folders, in the following manner.

+- `XXXXAuthor.References.yml` — this is the main dictionary for all references, primary, secondary, on author, on works, on specific works, including editions and MSS.
+The format is: “YYMMDDHHMMSS: (bibTeX reference|any other kind of comment)".
+Most commonly, references should be given in `pandoc` format, i.e. `MacrufDahabi1976s, 45`, where `MacrufDahabi1976s` is the bibTeX code (complete reference is in `XXXXAuthor.bib`), and `45` is the page number.
+This yml file is to be stored in `./data/XXXXAuthor/`
+- XXXXAuthor.bib — for secondary literature on the author and his works more generally; this file contains references in bibTeX format.
+It is to be stored in `./data/XXXXAuthor/`.
+- XXXXAuthor.Title.bib — for bibliographical records on editions of the specific work, including all known editions and MSS.
+It is to be stored in `./data/XXXXAuthor/XXXXAuthor.Title/`.
+- XXXXAuthor.Title.Version.bib — for the bibliographical record for the specific version/edition; this file is to contain a single reference that corresponds to the version of the text in the digital file; if collated with some other edition, the reference for that edition should be added to `XXXXAuthor.Title.bib`.